Ar141204/AI-Meeting-Notes-Summarizer/README.md

 ## Usage Flow

-1. **Upload Transcript**: Choose a text file or paste transcript directly
+1. **Upload Transcript**: Choose a transcript file or paste transcript directly
 2. **Add Instructions**: Optionally specify how you want the summary formatted
 3. **Generate Summary**: Click "Generate Summary" to process with AI
 4. **Edit Summary**: Modify the generated summary as needed